-As we see in section 306 IPC, the accused is held liable for the offense of influencing or abetting the person to commit the offense of suicide.
+As we see in section 306 IPC, the accused is held liable for the offence of influencing or abetting the person to commit the offence of suicide.
 But if we see the case of murder, the person is held liable for action which caused the death of someone.
-In the abetment of suicide, we can say that action is just to mentally influence a person to commit the act of crime.
+In the abetment of suicide, we can say that action is just to influence a person to commit the act of crime mentally.

-The abetment of suicide is a crime in the Indian penal code under section 306 IPC, as we discussed above in the article but all the cases related to section 306 IPC are matters of legal consultation seek legal advice.
+The abetment of suicide is a crime in the Indian penal code under section 306 IPC, as we discussed above in the article.
+Still, all the cases related to Section 306 IPC are matters of legal consultation seeking legal advice.